Learning Mixtures of Plackett-Luce Models: Identifiability of Plackett-Luce Mixture Models

+{\bf Condition 1 generically holds.} We first show that $\mathbf T(\vec\theta)$ has a unique decomposition generically, then prove that the uniqueness of decomposition implies Condition 1.

-To construct the rank-one tensor $\mathbf T_r$ for the $r$-th Plackett-Luce component, we partition the set of alternatives into three sets.
+To construct the rank-one tensor $\mathbf T^{(r)}(\vec\theta^{(r)})$, we partition the set of alternatives into three subsets.
 In the rest of the proof we assume that $m$ is even.
-The theorem can be proved similarly for odd $m$.
+The theorem can be proved similarly for odd $m$'s.